USAFA-ECE/ece281-book/book/lab/lab2.md

     hex --> button{Display active?}
     button --> out[Display hex output]
 ```

+The **user** will:

+- Input a 4-bit number on switches 3-0.
+- Expect that value to be output only on display 0 when button C is pressed; otherwise all displays are off.

 We have opted to use switches for our input and the seven segment display as our output.
 A button press will activate the display.